Olex2/Olex2Manual/Tools/toolbox_work.md

 	- **Atom Names**: Shows the atom names of non-H atoms as well as the labels for electron density peaks.
 Q1 is the largest peak. `F3` will toggle this label.

 	- **Crystallographic Occupancy** displays the occupancy of any atoms.
 Please note that atoms in special positions will also display a number, but this doesn't mean that the site isn't fully occupied.
-Unless you really know what you are doing, the  `hemical Occupancy' choice is probably the one you want. `labels -o`.
+Unless you really know what you are doing, the @@Chemical Occupancy@@ choice is probably the one you want. `labels -o`.

 	- **Chemical Occupancy**  displays the occupancy of any atoms which are not 100% occupied i.e. their occupancy is not 1.
-As opposed to the  `rystallographic occupancy', the multiplicity of atoms in special positions will be taken into account.
+As opposed to the "Crystallographic occupancy", the multiplicity of atoms in special positions will be taken into account.
 An atom on a center of inversion has a crystallographic occupancy of 0.5, but from a chemical point of view it is fully occupied.
 So in this mode, if there is a number displayed next to an atom, this means it is a partially occupied site. `labels -co`

 	- **Parts**  displays part numbers for atoms that are not in PART 0.
 By default, all atoms are in PART 0, unless they have explicitly been assigned to another PART.

-	- **Link-Code**  this is displayed SHELX  `VAR' style: 21 and -21 etc. This denotes atoms who'se occupancy is linked: The occupancies of atoms in 21 and -21 have to add up to unity.
+	- **Link-Code**  this is displayed SHELX  FVAR style: 21 and -21 etc. This denotes atoms who'se occupancy is linked: The occupancies of atoms in 21 and -21 have to add up to unity.

 	- **H Atom Labels**  will include the hydrogen atom labels along with the atom name and Q-peak labels.